Skip to main content

 If the mucosal membrane is damaged, consider oral omega 7, 2 g per day orally.

-Sea Buckthorn Oil – Research showed using 3gm oral dosage: 3 month trial duration
+Sea Buckthorn Oil – (see earlier post) 3gm oral dosage: 3 month trial duration

 • Effects on pH of vagina (lowered)